About our music

 O, cradle row, cradle go / Me lillie finman witin / I ken o’ me woeful fate / t’ wickman I may find een day / Ae hunter guid he’ll seem tae be / ut sure he’ll brak me heart in tree / Wen t’ first ae shot e’er he shuits / Will kill baith dy faether and du

-Language: a made-up English dialect
+Language: A made-up English dialect

-Author: Romana Švachová after the Orkney-Shetlandish folk ballad
+Author: Romana Švachová after the Orkney-Shetlandish folk ballad The Great Silkie of Sule Skerry

 12. SKERRIE